matze-dd/Tex2txt/README.md

   corresponding to variables parms.display\_math and parms.inline\_math
   in script tex2txt.py
 - option `--server mode`:<br>
-  use LT's Web server (mode is 'lt') or a local LT server (mode is 'my')
+  use LT's Web server (mode is 'lt') or a local LT server (mode is 'my');
+  stop the local server (mode is 'stop', currently only works under Linux)
   - LT's server: address set in script variable 'ltserver';
     for conditions and restrictions, please refer to [http://wiki.languagetool.org/public-http-api](http://wiki.languagetool.org/public-http-api)
   - local server: if not yet running, then start it according to script variable 'ltserver\_local\_cmd';
-    will not be stopped at the end;
     additional server options can be passed with --lt-server-options;
     see also
     [http://wiki.languagetool.org/http-server](http://wiki.languagetool.org/http-server);
-    may be faster than command-line tool used otherwise, especially for large number of LaTeX files
+    may be faster than command-line tool used otherwise, especially for large number of LaTeX files;
+    server will not be stopped at the end (use '--server stop')
 - option `--lt-server-options opts`:<br>
   pass additional options when starting a local LT server;
   syntax as for --lt-options